containers/podman/transfer.md

-# KPOD Usage Transfer
+# PODMAN Usage Transfer

-This document outlines useful information for ops and dev transfer as it relates to infrastructure that utilizes KPOD.
+This document outlines useful information for ops and dev transfer as it relates to infrastructure that utilizes PODMAN.

 ## Operational Transfer

 ## Abstract

-The `crio` daemon is intended to provide the [CRI](https://github.com/kubernetes/community/blob/master/contributors/devel/container-runtime-interface.md) socket needed for Kubernetes to use for automating deployment, scaling, and management of containerized applications (See the document for [configuring kubernetes to use KPOD](./kubernetes.md) for more information on that).
+The `crio` daemon is intended to provide the [CRI](https://github.com/kubernetes/community/blob/master/contributors/devel/container-runtime-interface.md) socket needed for Kubernetes to use for automating deployment, scaling, and management of containerized applications (See the document for [configuring kubernetes to use PODMAN](./kubernetes.md) for more information on that).
 Therefore the `crioctl` command line is a client that interfaces to the same grpc socket as the kubernetes daemon would, for talking to the `crio` daemon.
 In many ways `crioctl` is only as feature rich as the Kubernetes CRI requires.
-There are additional tools e.g. `kpod` and [`buildah`](https://github.com/projectatomic/buildah) that provide a feature rich set of commands for all operational needs in a Kubernetes environment.
+There are additional tools e.g. `podman` and [`buildah`](https://github.com/projectatomic/buildah) that provide a feature rich set of commands for all operational needs in a Kubernetes environment.

 ## System Tools